“Compound interest is the most powerful force in the universe.” – Albert Einstein

 If the answer is yes, then please read my next article on how to make this concept of compound interest work for you in other investments.
 This article is the first in a six(6) part series about dividends.
 The next article is, Dividend Stocks – This one secret could significantly increase your returns with one quick phone call.

 If you liked this article but felt that compounding is too slow and you want to find a faster way to compound your interest, then you should read the third article in the series, “If your dividend stock has this one thing, your could exponentially increase the returns from that investment.”
-Learn the secrets of the world’s wealthiest investors without getting a masters in finance.
+Learn the secrets of the world’s wealthiest investors without getting a masters degree in finance.
 If you like these articles and want to stay up to date with our most recent blog posts, contact us to subscribe.

 About Innovative Advisory Group: Innovative Advisory Group, LLC (IAG), an independent Registered Investment Advisory Firm, is bringing innovation to the wealth management industry by combining both traditional and alternative investments.
 IAG is unique in that we have an extensive understanding of the regulatory and financial considerations involved with self-directed IRAs and other retirement accounts.
 IAG advises clients on traditional investments, such as stocks, bonds, and mutual funds, as well as advising clients on alternative investments.
 IAG has a value-oriented approach to investing, which integrates specialized investment experience with extensive resources.